 - Merged Files_AOW for any participant in the Jr. Adventure or Jr. Advanced or Advanced Open Water courses (1 set per child participating)

-- Continuing Education form is required for any PADI specialty classes, including Zombie Diver, Photo, Nitrox etc. One set per participant adult or child.
+- Continuing Education form is required for any PADI specialty classes, including Zombie Diver, Photo, Nitrox, etc. One set per participant adult or child.

 - PADI_KSC_Waiver: (1 form per certified diver. (kids) Parents or guardians are required to fill this form out for each certified diver between the ages of 10-17)

 Adult certified diver forms: Adult divers who will be participating in a PADI course.
-Rescue, Dive Master, Nitrox, Lion Fish, Shark Aware etc. These 2 forms are needed:
+Rescue, Dive Master, Nitrox, Lion Fish, Shark Aware, etc. These 2 forms are needed:

 - Standard Safe Diving Practices Statement of Understanding (1 per certified diver must be completed, and originals brought with you.)

 Parental Release for Emergency Treatment Consent V11 – 10088 the need for all certified diving kids: fill this form out for each child that is a certified diver not in a course.
 This form has already been included in the above-Merged files for courses.
-This is required to be filled out by a parent or guardian print out, complete and hand into dive shop.
+This is required to be filled out by a parent or guardian print out, completed, and hand into the dive shop.